Bentley S1: S Continental

 A high-performance version S Continental (chassis only) was introduced six months after the introduction of the S1.
 Lighter weight fixed-head and drophead coupé bodies were provided to special order (for a premium of about 50%) by H. J. Mulliner & Co., Park Ward, James Young and Freestone & Webb.
 A pre-production 2-seater fixed-head coupé on the new chassis was designed and built for the Bentley factory by Pininfarina.
-In 1959, motoring correspondent Archie Vicar described it as a "comfortable large saloon with a decent turn of speed".